‘Do this in remembrance of Me.’

-This banner is one of a pair.
-The two banners (The Bread and The Wine) complement each other in symbolising the best-known sacrament of the Christian Church: communion.
-The golden cascade of wheat leading to the bread and the grapes to make up the wine represents the earthly realm.
+This banner represents the best-known sacrament of the Christian Church: communion.
+The bread and the grapes to make up the wine represents the earthly realm.
 They sit against a backdrop of pale blue, which represents the spiritual or heavenly realm.
 Communion is a meeting, an intersection of these two domains.

 Jesus, at Passover, directed His disciples to remember Him through communion by taking of the sustaining and nurturing food symbols of unleavened bread and wine.
 Out of the loving sacrificial provision of His life and His body, the Lord, our Redeemer, gave Himself, the Bread of Life, to become our ever available and present salvation.

 The Wine, symbolic of the sacrificial cup that our LORD and Saviour accepted by the outpouring of His blood, was used at Passover to represent the fullness of the blessing of salvation, which was destined to cover the entire life of His disciples.
 In thankfulness and fellowship through communion, we reach out to Jesus to receive of His irreplaceable provision.

 YHWH Goelekh The Lord Your Redeemer